 Many rides and experiences in the parks have a special Lightning Lane entrance which allows you to pay to bypass the regular line and board more quickly.
 There are two ways to access the Lightning Lane entrance, both of which are purchased within the MyDisneyExperience app.

 Most Lightning Lane entrances are packaged together into a bundled service called Genie+.
-For a combined fee of between $15 and $30 per person per day (price varies by season/day), Genie Plus lets guests make reservations for priority entrance at more than 40 attractions throughout the parks.
+For a combined fee of around $15-$30 per person per day (price varies by season/day/demand/park), Genie Plus lets guests make reservations for priority entrance at more than 40 attractions throughout the parks.
 Guests make their first Lightning Lane reservation on the morning of their visit and then make additional ride reservations, one at a time, for the remainder of the day (subject to availability).
 Disney says this service will usually help you experience a quicker load time on 2-3 attractions on a busy day (maybe more on less-crowded days), which can help save you hours of waiting in line.

 Individual Lightning Lane entry

 Lightning Lane entrances at the most popular attractions in each park are not included in Genie+ and are instead sold separately.
 The cost usually ranges from $10-$20 per ride (occasionally more) and varies based on the attraction, date, and availability.

 If an attraction’s Lightning Lane entrance is sold under this individual pricing structure, it will not be included in the Genie+ package offering.